Scientific names: Hypophthalmichthys nobilis, Mylopharyngodon piceus, Ctenopharyngodon idella, Hypophthalmichthys molitrix

 What Are Their Characteristics?

-• Bighead carp weigh up to 110 pounds and are up to 4-5 feet long.
-They have a protruding lower jaw, large head, green to olive-colored body, eyes below the midline of the body, and long, closely spaced gill rakers.
+- Bighead carp weigh up to 110 pounds and are up to 4-5 feet long.
+They have a lower jaw that extends past the upper jaw, a large head, a green to olive-colored body with dark blotches, and eyes below the body midline.

-• Black carp are black with a more cylindrical body.
-They grow to 3-4 feet long, ranging from 30 to 150 pounds.
+- Black carp are black with a white belly, a pointed head, and a more cylindrical body.
+They can grow more than 6 feet long and can weigh 150 pounds.

-• Grass carp are golden brown or silvery, without barbels.
+- Grass carp are golden brown or silvery.
 They grow up to 3 feet and 65 pounds.
+Their scales are outlined by a dark pigment.

 Additional Photographs